ericwoud/buildRKarch/README.md

 The script only formats the SD card and installs packages and configures them.
 Nothing needs to be build.
 Everything that is build, is installed with prebuild packages.
 These packages can be updated through the AUR.

+The script installs a version of ffmpeg that supports HW decoding on RockChip devices, using only mainline kernel.
+It is build from the same source as LibreElec's patched ffmpeg for Kodi.

 The script is in development and uses sudo.
 Any bug may possibly delete everything permanently!